THE DeFACTO BROTHERS PLAY ALL INSTRUMENTS ON ALL SONGS, EXCEPT WHERE NOTED ON EACH TRACK.

 Ed Bumgardner and Rob Slater have been mainstays in the Triad music community for decades.
 They have played with successful bands including the Luxuriant Sedans, Sneakers, Peter May & The Rough Band, The Allisons, Chris Stamey and many more.

-Chris Garges is a widely respected musician (drummer for the Spongetones, Bunky Moon, and Mitch Easter’s Balderdash among others), and is owner-engineer at Old House Studio in Charlotte, where most of the music was recorded and all of it mixed.
+The late Chris Garges was a widely respected musician (drummer for the Spongetones, Bunky Moon, and Mitch Easter’s Balderdash among others), and owner-engineer at Old House Studio in Charlotte, where most of the music was recorded and all of it mixed.

 Mike Allen was co-organizer of “Music for Fences," a benefit concert for the Coalition to Unchain Dogs.
 In 2016, in direct response to HB2, "the bathroom bill," Mike organized a series of six benefit concerts for EqualityNC, with more than 120 different North Carolina artists.
 Mike serves on the planning committee for the annual Be Loud!
 Sophie benefit concerts at the Cat’s Cradle in Carrboro.